 Three lecture hours and two laboratory hours per week.
+Credit: Four semester hours.

 CON 1414 DENDROLOGY

 Prerequisite: BOT 1114

 Included in this course are the identification and classification of tree and shrubs both in the field and laboratory in winter and summer seasons.
 Consideration is given to the principal uses and geographical distribution of each species.